JoannickGardize/SharkSerialization/README.md

 ### Fields configuration

-To improve efficiency, SharkSerialization considers the graph to be simple by default:
+To improve efficiency, SharkSerialization considers the graph to be simple by default, any complexity will require configuration:
-- Fields declared type and actual value always matches together, or at least matches a registered class and serializer pair, and are never null.
-If this is not the case for a class field, annotate it with `@UndefinedType` (+ 2 bytes of overhead).
+- Fields declared type and actual instance type always matches together, or at least matches a registered class and serializer pair, and are never null.
+If this is not the case for a class field, annotate it with `@UndefinedType` (+2 bytes of overhead).
 It is also possible to specify the value type if it is always the same with `@ConcreteType`.
 - There is no multiple references to the same instance.
-If this is the case, annotate the field with `@SharedReference` (+ 2 bytes of overhead), any potential field that could share it's reference must be annotated with `@SharedReference`.
+If this is the case, annotate the field with `@SharedReference` (+2 bytes of overhead for the first occurence, following occurences will only take 2 bytes), any field that possibly shares it's reference should be annotated with `@SharedReference`.

 ### Arrays, Collections and Maps configuration